myathway-lab/Generate-IAM-users-with-Vault/README.md

 **To note** <br>

-- Tuned lease time will not update on current grenrated Leases.
+- Tuned lease time will not update on current gerenrated Leases.
 - It will only effect on upcoming leases.
 - But if we renew the leases that was generated before tuned, it will use new tuned TTL.